Admitted Students Checklist

 Prior to Arriving on Campus

 Description: The Graduate School of Arts and Sciences requires official transcripts for post-secondary education that occurred prior to matriculation at Brandeis University.
 The transcripts that were uploaded to your application are not considered official.
+For more information on how to submit your official transcripts, please view your Applicant Status Page.

 The Graduate School of Arts and Sciences reserves the right to revoke admission of anyone who does not provide official transcripts.